wix/stylable/packages/esbuild/README.md

 ## License
-Copyright (c) 2017 Wix.com Ltd. All Rights Reserved.
-Use of this source code is governed by an [BSD license](./LICENSE).
+Copyright (c) 2023 Wix.com Ltd. All Rights Reserved.
+Use of this source code is governed by an [MIT license](./LICENSE).